Trusted by 50,000+ customers worldwide

 How your money is protected

 Every provider on our platform is licensed and regulated.
 Your funds are held in segregated accounts, completely separate from provider operating funds.
+UK transfers are governed by the PSD2 framework and overseen by both the FCA and the PSR.

 Segregated funds